Thai Cucumber Salad with Peanuts

 Thai cucumber salad with peanuts in a bowl.

-This fresh and crunchy Thai cucumber salad adapted from Food & Wine is one of my favorite salad recipes.
-The juice from the cucumbers seeps into the tangy and sweet dressing, giving it a refreshing cucumber flavor, while the peanuts add protein and crunch.
-The salad is satisfying on its own for lunch, and it also pairs nicely with my grilled Thai curry chicken or honey lime sriracha chicken.
+This fresh and crunchy Thai cucumber salad, adapted from Food & Wine, is one of my favorite salad recipes.
+As the cucumbers sit, their juices mix with the tangy-sweet dressing, giving it a light, refreshing cucumber flavor, while the peanuts add protein and plenty of crunch.
+It’s great on its own for lunch, or serve it alongside steak, chicken satay, or grilled Thai curry chicken for dinner.

 Salad ingredients including red onion, fish sauce, and lime.